 A personable man, he appeared to be one of the good guys, someone who had chosen to work in the education business for the right reasons.

 He also sat on the admissions committee.
 My impression was that he was the athletes' representative on the committee, a strong advocate for top-rated athletes who wanted to finish their secondary school education at Lawrenceville.

 It was a surprise, therefore, to learn that he had been forced out after allegations of unwanted touching and kissing of female athletes.
 (Girls had first been admitted to the school just a few years prior to these alleged incidents.)
 At the time of his departure in 1992, he was the director of admissions and an officer of the school.

 One can see the dangerousness of the territory here.
 Pratt was heavily involved in recruiting, admitting, and coaching his athletes.
-Some of them may have felt powerless to refuse his orders or his advances.
+Some of them may have felt powerless to refuse his advances.